-Notices are sent to students who are leaving requesting verification of their absence and the exact term they will be leaving.
-If a student plans to return the following fall semester they are asked to designate a proxy who will complete room draw for them in the spring.
-The housing assignments coordinator will keep in contact with the student via Luther e-mail during the student's absence.
+Students who are leaving campus to participate in study away programs receive a request to verify of their absence and the exact term they will be leaving.
+If a student plans to return the following fall semester they are asked to designate a proxy who will complete Room Draw for them in the spring.
+The housing assignments coordinator will keep in contact with the student via Luther e-mail during the student’s absence.

 What if I am returning to campus after being gone for fall semester?